 By Kathy Witt

 You’re standing in Brandenburg’s Riverfront Park, drinking in one of the most spectacular views of the Ohio River.
 Feel that stress from the workaday world slipping away?
 That’s the magic of Meade County.

 Spread over nearly 225 square miles from the Ohio River to Fort Knox, Meade County inspires “oohs and aahs” with its 56 miles of riverfront – the longest of any county in Kentucky – along with plenty of natural beauty and outdoor adventure.
 Otter Creek Outdoor Recreation Area is a paradise for fishing, hiking, birding, hunting, horseback riding, mountain biking, archery and camping.

 Fast becoming THE spot for fly fishing in central Kentucky, with trophy trout stocked twice during winter catch-and-release season, Otter Creek is located just 10 minutes from the U.S. Army’s Fort Knox Military Reservation.
 Bring the camping gear, mountain bike, fishing rod – even your own dog or horse – to explore miles of trails over 2,200 acres.
-(This is also a bird-watcher’s paradise, so don’t forget the binoculars!)
+(This is local area is also a bird-watcher’s paradise, so don’t forget the binoculars!)

 More al fresco fun awaits at Roberts Family Farm.
 July and August is prime time for berry picking, but things really kick into high gear during fall weeknights and weekends.
 Enjoy tractor-drawn wagon rides and hay rides to the pumpkin patch, a pumpkin train with hand-crafted cars, a kid-friendly corn maze, grain bin slide and shopping the country store for homemade apple butter, gourds and woodcrafts.

 During the last full week in July, one of the county’s most beloved and best-attended traditions gets under way with the fantastic Meade County Fair, which has received the “All Kentucky County Fair Award” and has been honored as one of the fastest-growing and most progressive fairs in the state.

 Events on tap include a big opening day parade, western horse show, demolition derby, truck and tractor pulls, carnival rides, livestock and agricultural exhibits, food and homemaking contests, concerts, even a back-seat driving contest!

 And the secret to the fair’s success?